camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 ### Operate

 Configure Operate to use the feature set of IRSA for the OpenSearch Exporter.
-See the configuration reference [here](../../../../operate-deployment/operate-configuration.md#elasticsearch-or-opensearch).
+Check the [Operate OpenSearch configuration](../../../../operate-deployment/operate-configuration.md#elasticsearch-or-opensearch).

 #### Kubernetes Configuration